Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and Identifiability: Results

 \subsubsection{LV-1: Joint predator--prey observations}

 As shown in Figure~\ref{fig:1}, with both time series available, both methods recover the characteristic coupled oscillations with well-calibrated uncertainty.
-However, BFF provides better coverage of prey data between 1905-1910.
-Parameter estimates are almost similar for $\beta$ (0.02 vs. 0.025) and $\delta$ (both 0.03) but differ for other parameters, as shown in Table~\ref{tab:parameter__prey__predator}.
+However, BFF provides better coverage of the prey data for 1905--1910. the parameter estimates are almost similar for $\beta$ (0.02 vs. 0.025) and $\delta$ (both~0.03) but differ for other parameters, as shown in Table~\ref{tab:parameter__prey__predator}.

 The calibration results show a trade-off that depends on the series (Table~\ref{tab:performance___prey___predator}).
-For the predator series, QDF has lower errors, such as lower MAE and MSE.
-For the prey series, BFF performs better, with lower errors and higher coverage (100\% compared to 90.48\%).
+For the predator series, QDF has lower errors, such as a lower MAE and MSE.
+For the prey series, BFF shows lower point-error metrics and 100\% PI coverage, which exceeds the nominal 95\% level and therefore suggests slightly overconservative uncertainty intervals, whereas QDF’s 90.48\% coverage is closer to the nominal target but reflects mild undercoverage.
 Table~\ref{tab:convergence__prey__predator} also shows that the Bayesian chains mixed well, with $\hat{R}$ values close to 1 for all parameters.